 FAMU encourages foreign students with superior scholastic records, adequate English proficiency, and an earned bachelor’s degree from a recognized college or university to apply for admission to a designated program in Graduate Studies and Research.
-Such students must have a grade point average of 3.0 or above at the undergraduate level or the equivalent, as determined by the Admissions Office.
-Other admission requirements are listed in the descriptions of each of the degree programs offered by the University at http://www.famu.edu/index.cfm?graduatestudies&DegreePrograms
+Such students must have a grade point average of 3.0 or above at the undergraduate level or the equivalent, as determined by the Admissions Office and must submit GRE scores.
+Other admissions requirements are listed in the descriptions of each of the degree programs offered by the University at http://www.famu.edu/index.cfm?graduatestudies&DegreePrograms

 Minimum University Admission Requirements